chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 This policy creates a cluster image policy with the Sigstore beta API, and with Fulcio as a keyless authority.
 Here, we are requiring not only that Chainguard demo images be signed, but that all images from Docker be signed as well.

-We have already set up the `SAMPLE_GROUP` variable in with the group we created above in Step 2.
+We have already set up the `GROUP` variable in with the group we created above in Step 2.
 Let’s now associate this new policy with that group.

 ```sh
 chainctl policies apply -f sample-policy.yaml --group=$GROUP